 Jared Watney started out posting GoPro videos on Youtube back in 2017 and has since amassed a following of more than 165,000 subscribers as he offers a sneak peek into the world of luxury yachting and the realities of life below deck.
 His videos rack up hundreds of thousands of views with a number of viral hits pushing the one million mark.
-After a year-long stint on M/Y Arience as a deckhand, Watney left his role in 2020 to pursue a career creating content for luxury yachts worldwide.
+After a year-long stint on M/Y Arience, Watney left his role in 2020 to pursue a career creating content for luxury yachts worldwide.

 Bugsy Drake | @bugsydrake